csacro-University-Exercises/AES/README.md

 	* input from SW7 downto SW0
 	* select part with SW11 and SW10 (11 | 10 | 01 | 00)
 * no simulation for this exercise, tried directly on board

 crc_wrapper_debug
 * used LEDG as debug pins to know in which case "crc.vhd" is
 * hard-coded message and generator in "crc.vhd"
 * used SW as clock

--> problem was that value are not set/updated directly but after process finished (-> do not shift and xor in the same case)
+-> problem was that values are not set/updated directly but after process finished (-> do not shift and xor in the same case)
 * removed hard-coding for message and generator in "crc.vhd"

 -> same problem for input between "crc.vhd" and "crc_wrapper.vhd" (-> trigger on falling edge in "crc_wrapper.vhd")

+## Chapter 9
+lights
+* followed tutorial step by step
+decided to use vhdl and C
+had to install altera monitor program